 Upon clicking the PDF, the document should open.

-Note: Attachments cannot be added to your primary column.
+Note: Notably, you cannot add attachments to your primary column.
 You’d first have to de-select the primary column setting before you can add attachments to any cell in that column.
 Conversely, you cannot set a column to be a primary column if the specified data type is not “Standard”.
 You can read more about primary columns here.